-Whenever a group of mostly entry-level young professionals – who make less than $60,000 – can fund over $20,000 in grants, donate over $40,000 worth of skills and yield a $1,000,000 return on their philanthropic investment – I call that ground-breaking.
+When a group of mostly entry-level young professionals – who make less than $60,000 a year – can fund over $20,000 in grants, donate over $40,000 worth of skills and yield a $1,000,000 return on their philanthropic investment – I call it ground-breaking.
 I call it inspiring.
 I call it the reason why I’m so passionate about the work that young philanthropists are doing to create change.
-As co-founder of a 5,000 strong young philanthropist organization founded to harness the charitable power of young givers, I stand amazed but not surprised to watch the innovative, awe-inspiring, transformational work young philanthropists are doing with little money and limited time.
+As co-founder of a 5,000 strong young philanthropist organization founded to harness the charitable power of young givers, I stand amazed but not surprised to watch the innovative, awe-inspiring, transformational work that young philanthropists are doing with little money and limited time.

 Change-making in the 21st century is happening, and I am eager to see the outcome left in young philanthropists’ altruistic wake.
 Are you ready to make change?
 Join Capital Cause and become part of a movement poised to change the world.